What is Certification?

 In provinces with a regulatory body, we work with the regulatory body to make sure that CSMLS qualifications can be used across the country.
 We have developed exam service agreements with some of the regulatory bodies so that they use CSMLS certification as an admission requirement.
 All of the regulated provinces, with the exception of Quebec, require CSMLS certification.
 Most employers in the unregulated provinces and territories (British Columbia, Newfoundland and Prince Edward Island, Northwest Territories, Yukon, Nunavut) require CSMLS certification.
 In New Brunswick, the New Brunswick Society of Medical Laboratory Technologists, requires CSMLS membership as a condition of licensure.
 Some employers require CSMLS membership as a condition of employment.

-The Council on National Certification (CNC) is responsible for all matters relating to certification standards and policies.
+The Professional Standards Council (PSC) is responsible for all matters relating to certification standards and policies.
 It has members from each provincial association and regulatory body.
-The CNC approves the competency profiles that are used for certification and accreditation of education programs.
-The CNC chooses certified subject matter experts from across Canada to form exam panels.
+The PSC approves the competency profiles that are used for certification and accreditation of education programs.
+The PSC chooses certified subject matter experts from across Canada to form exam panels.
 These panels are responsible for the development of exams, exam plans and new questions.
 They also validate exams to ensure they are fair and they assess the skills within the terms of the competency profiles.

 The CSMLS exams are competency-based.
 They are designed to test the understanding of the required skills and the use of the knowledge acquired.
 The Competency Profiles include topics that the exam will test and the weight of each topic.
 The questions on the exams are multiple-choice.
 The Diagnostic Cytology and Clinical Genetics exam include questions linked to images.